jcejohnson-archive/docker-nfsd/README.md

 ## About nfsd Processes

 When you 'ps -aef' on the container host you will see several nfsd* processes.
-Thse are actually bits of the kernel and very necessary for the in-container kernel-nfs-server to function.
+These are actually bits of the kernel and very necessary for the in-container kernel-nfs-server to function.

 ## TODO